 International Language Testing Association (ILTA) from 1998 - 2000.
 In 2005 I was elected Vice President, served as President in 2006, and then as ex-officio Immediate Past President from 2007 - 2008.
 During 2009 I was a Leverhulme Research Fellow.
-I am grateful to the Leverhulme Trust which awarded me a substantial grant to pursue research leading to the publication of Practical Language Testing.
+I am grateful to the Leverhulme Trust which awarded me a substantial grant to pursue research in language testing literacy, leading to the publication of a model of language testing literacy in Language Assessment Quarterly, the upgrading of this website, and Practical Language Testing.

 The research for this book has kindly been supported by the The Leverhulme Trust, which awarded me a Leverhulme Research Fellowship to fund the research and study leave.
 I am also grateful to the University of Leicester, which granted me study leave.